-While everyone advises you to get an insurance for yourself, your possessions, and your loved ones, no one talks about the different kinds of insurance that are available.
-Most of you know must be aware of the two basic types of insurance: life insurance and general insurance.
+While everyone advises you to get insurance for yourself, your possessions, and your loved ones, no one talks about the different kinds of insurance that are available.
+Most of you now must be aware of the two basic types of insurance: life insurance and general insurance.
 However, there must be a simple question in your mind – what are the key differences between the two, and how they can benefit you and your family in your hour of need?
 Picking the right insurance is vital if you want to reap its advantages.
-Therefore, here is a simplified yet detailed guide on insurance, so you know when to choose what.
+Here is a simplified yet detailed guide on insurance, so you know when to choose what.

 Just like the name suggests, life insurance is a cover for your life.
 Life insurance can offer your family monetary relief in difficult times.
-This type of insurance provides financial security to the nominee (spouse, children, etc.), in case the policy holder passes away due an unfortunate event.
+This type of insurance provides financial security to the nominee (spouse, children, etc.), in case the policyholder passes away due to an unfortunate event.
 It also serves as an investment tool in some cases.
 Here’s all you need to know about life insurance.

 Types of Life Insurance

-- Term Life Insurance: In this plan, the policy holder is insured for a fixed term or period.
+- Term Life Insurance: In this plan, the policyholder is insured for a fixed term or period.
 If the insured person passes away within this term, then the nominee or family members of the insured can file a claim to the insurance company and receive the insurance money.
-With an increase in life expectancy, term plans these days offer policies that can cover you till you are 99 years old.
+With an increase in life expectancy, term plans these days offer policies that can cover you till you are 99 years old

 - Endowment Plan: Endowment plan is a life insurance policy that also acts as an investment tool.
 In case of an endowment plan, the nominees can claim the life cover amount, if the insured person passes away during the term of the policy.
-The policy holder can also claim survival benefits if he/she outlives the term of the policy.
+The policyholder can also claim survival benefits if he/she outlives the term of the policy

 This plan is unique because it is a combination of insurance and investment.
 A part of the premium is reserved for the policy and the sum assured, while the other part is used for investments.
-On maturity, the nominee or the policy holder gets the sum assured as well as the bonus earned from investments.
+On maturity, the nominee or the policy holder gets the sum assured as well as the bonus earned from investments

 While life insurance covers the life of a person, general insurance provides cover to other aspects and assets in a person’s life, for example, health, car, travel, home, etc. This type of cover insures assets against theft or damage due to fires, natural calamities, accidents, man-made disasters like riots or terrorist attacks, etc. While life insurance policies provide cover against the risk of life, general insurance provides cover against other types of risks that may affect a person’s health or some of his/her physical assets like a home or a vehicle etc.